Who's who in Greek Prime Minister Alexis Tsipras' government

 - Panos Skourletis was named energy minister.
 On the eve of calling a snap election in August, he suspended the permit for a disputed Canadian-run gold mine project in northern Greece.

-The outspoken Kammenos has been a lawmaker since 1993 and has criticized the bailout as destroying Greece’s sovereignty.
+The outspoken Kammenos has been a lawmaker since 1993 and has criticised the bailout as destroying Greece’s sovereignty.

 - Theodoris Dritsas resumes his role as maritime minister.
 Days after Tsipras took over in January, Dritsas said the government would halt the sale of a majority stake in the port of Piraeus, Greece’s biggest.
 The sale is back on track.